Convex-Dev/design/cad/026_lisp/README.md

 => {"foo" 789}
 ```

-Use an Index instead of a Map if both:
+Use an Index instead of a Map if both of the following are true:
 a) you need a sorted map
 b) you can strictly control the type of keys